Qajar Iran: Development and decline

-A former Iranian Legation in Washington, D.C.
+Jakob Eduard Polak, an Austrian-Jewish physician who taught medicine at Dar al-Fonun from 1851 to 1860.

-One of the greatest achievements of Amir Kabir was the building of Dar ol Fonoon in 1851, the first modern university in Iran and the Middle East.
-Dar-ol-Fonoon was established for training a new cadre of administrators and acquainting them with Western techniques.
+One of the greatest achievements of Amir Kabir was the building of Dar al-Fonun in 1851, the first modern university in Iran and the Middle East.
+Dar ol-Fonun was established for training a new cadre of administrators and acquainting them with Western techniques.
 It marked the beginning of modern education in Iran.
 Amir Kabir ordered the school to be built on the edge of the city so it could be expanded as needed.
 He hired French and Russian instructors as well as Iranians to teach subjects as different as Language, Medicine, Law, Geography, History, Economics, and Engineering, amongst numerous others.
 Unfortunately, Amir Kabir did not live long enough to see his greatest monument completed, but it still stands in Tehran as a sign of a great man's ideas for the future of his country.

 These reforms antagonized various notables who had been excluded from the government.
 They regarded the Amir Kabir as a social upstart and a threat to their interests, and they formed a coalition against him, in which the queen mother was active.
 She convinced the young shah that Amir Kabir wanted to usurp the throne.
 In October 1851, the shah dismissed him and exiled him to Kashan, where he was murdered on the shah's orders.
-Through his marriage to Ezzat od-Doleh, Amir Kabir had been the brother-in-law of the shah.
+Through his marriage to Ezzat ed-Dowleh, Amir Kabir had been the brother-in-law of the shah.

+The narrow-gauge Tehran–Rey Railway was erected by the shah in 1888.

 Qajar Iran would become a victim of the Great Game between Russia and Britain for influence over central Asia.
 As the Qajar state's sovereignty was challenged this took the form of military conquests, diplomatic intrigues, and the competition of trade goods between two foreign empires.
 Ever since the 1828 Treaty of Turkmanchay, Russia had received territorial domination in Iran.
 With the Romanovs shifting to a policy of 'informal support' for the weakened Qajar dynasty — continuing to place pressure with advances in the largely nomadic Turkestan, a crucial frontier territory of the Qajars — this Russian domination of Iran continued for nearly a century.
 The Iranian monarchy became more of a symbolic concept in which Russian diplomats were themselves powerbrokers in Iran and the monarchy was dependent on British and Russian loans for funds.